anandrajaram21/covidash/ProjectReport.md

 #### SOFTWARE

 ❖ Operating System : Any 64 bit OS
-❖ Software : Python 3.8, Chrome or Firefox (works with Safari too, but loading speeds are a lot slower), pip
+❖ Software : Python 3.8, Chrome or Firefox (works with Safari too, but loading is significantly slowed), pip or poetry

 ## SYSTEM DESIGN